 The Board of Directors (the "Board") and Management of Jackspeed Corporation Limited (the "Company") place great importance on high standard of corporate conduct to uphold good corporate governance practices.
-This commitment and continuous support of the Code of Corporate Governance 2018 (the "Code") which supersedes the Code of Corporate Governance issued in 2012, can be seen from the efforts of the Board and Management to promote and maintain values that emphasise transparency, accountability, integrity and proper conduct at all times, in the business operations and dealings of the Company so as to create value for its stakeholders and safeguard the Company's assets.
+This commitment and continuous support of the Code of Corporate Governance 2018 (the "Code") can be seen from the efforts of the Board and Management to promote and maintain values that emphasise transparency, accountability, integrity and proper conduct at all times, in the business operations and dealings of the Company so as to create value for its stakeholders and safeguard the Company's assets.